PGMacDesign/Video-Transcoder/README.md

 This project was fairly old at this point and did not support AndroidX nor higher versions of Android so I changed it to incorporate a few modern updates.

+## ToDo Items

+Because of the changes outlined here, https://stackoverflow.com/questions/60370424/permission-is-denied-using-android-q-ffmpeg-error-13-permission-denied, I will need to update from FFmpeg.

+Ideally, this means I will need to incorporate and change over to this repo: https://github.com/tanersener/ffmpeg-kit

 ## Back to the Original Author's Readme:

 Do you want to encode videos on your phone into different formats, trim videos, or extract audio?
 Are you looking for a free solution which will not take your information?